VitBrandao/house-rules-search-and-stay/README.md

 Hello, Leandro and everyone from Search and Stay.
 How are you doing?

-Welcome to my GitHub Repository where you can find my finished 'house-rules' task.
+Welcome to my GitHub Repository!
+Here you can find my finished 'house-rules' task.
 Before anything, I want to thank you for letting me participate in this hiring process.
 It means a lot to me.

 I think it's important for you to know: this was the first time EVER that I developed an application by using Vue.Js.
 To be honest, I started studying Vue on last Wednesday (March, 9th) and I started learned Nuxt 2 while I was developing this application.
 I believe that my abilities to learn and to adapt are the greatest tools I can offer to Search and Stay.